 This training is designed to be delivered to refugee gatekeepers in local resettlement communities by certified QPR instructors.”Gatekeepers” are individuals who come into regular contact with and are respected and trusted by refugees in their communities (case managers, ESL teachers, counselors, community health workers, teacher aides, ethnic community-based organizations members, nurses, etc.).
 The role of a gatekeeper is to recognize warning signs that someone may be contemplating suicide and help an at-risk individual access services.

-Included below are the Refugee Suicide Prevention Training Toolkit, a checklist for preparing for the training, and presentation slides.
-Selected materials from the toolkit, as well as the presentation slides, are available in Nepali.
+Included below are the Refugee Suicide Prevention Training Toolkit, a checklist for preparing for the training, presentation slides with and without facilitator notes, a facilitators guide, and accompanying handouts.
+Selected materials from the toolkit are available in Nepali and can be found here.

 Topic(s): Mental Health and Wellness